wayfinderio/intro-to-fp/_docs/4-fp-jitsu/pipelines.md

 {% endhighlight %}

 While the for loop style may be more familiar, look at how intertwined the machinery of iteration and updating a collection are with the logic of what you want to accomplish.
 This is a fairly trivial example, I'm sure you've seen much much worse.

+One big problem people new to this style have is to assume the semantic density of any line is equal to imperative code.
+Functional style code is often many fewer lines but those lines are often more dense.
+The real win though is in emphasizing the core logic you want to perform and in removing altogether then noise of common things such as iteration.
+So yes, it may take you longer to work through any given line, but in the end you'll have fewer lines, and those lines will all have a much better signal to noise ratio than you're used to.